dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 ## What's New

-Supprot for extension configuration feature which enables VA Serving pipeline selection and configuration to be done when starting a media session.
+Support for the AVA extension configuration feature which enables VA Serving pipeline selection and configuration to be done when starting a media session.

 >**Note:** VA Serving pipeline selection is still supported via deployment file but this is a deprecated feature.
 Pipeline parameterization (e.g. setting inference accelerator device) is no longer possible via deployment file.